anpaulasg/anpaulasg/README.md

 - 👀 I’m interested in development
 - 🌱 I’m currently learning Ruby on Rails
 - 💞️ I’m looking to collaborate on projects involving Ruby on Rails, but also very open to getting to know other technologies. :)
-- 📫 How to reach me anpaulasg@gmail.com
+- 📫 You can reach me at anpaulasg@gmail.com

 <!---
 anpaulasg/anpaulasg is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.